Maurice Sarrail: Dismissal

 With France narrowly surviving political and military crisis in 1917, Sarrail's association with the socialist politicians Caillaux and Malvy, now suspected of treasonable contacts with the Germans, sealed his fate.

 On becoming Prime Minister Clemenceau moved quickly to sack Sarrail.
 He made Salonika the main topic of discussion at the first meeting of the War Committee (6 December), saying "Sarrail cannot remain there".
 Clemenceau and Philippe Petain (Commander-in-Chief of French forces on the Western Front) preferred Franchet d’Esperey as Sarrail's successor, but Foch (Chief of Staff) argued for Guillaumat to be given the job, and first Petain and then the Prime Minister were persuaded.
 Clemenceau informed Sarrail of his dismissal on 10 December.

 A press release on 11 December announced that Sarrail "has had to contend with great difficulties and has rendered great services".
 There were no political consequences from his dismissal, and he took no further part in the war.

+He participated in the political cabal against General Joffre which led to his fall in December 1917.
+A controversial general officer of limited competence, he moved to the reserve on 6 April 1918 for the remainder of the war.

 Later career

 Sarrail went into retirement at his country home at Montauban to write his memoirs.
 This account of the Salonika operations was published soon after the end of World War I under the title Mon Commandement en Orient.

 When his political allies returned to power in 1924 he was despatched to Syria as high commissioner.
 The French right criticized his appointment.
 Sarrail promised free elections and said that political parties were allowed to form.
 However, he had no intention to follow these promises and instead sought to lure Druze chiefs, arrest them and exile them.
 He was recalled on 30 October 1925, after he ordered the shelling of Damascus during the Great Syrian Revolt.
 The shelling of Damascus prompted international outrage and condemnation.

+He was fired because of his violent repression of the Druze revolt.
+He is responsible for the deaths of 10,000 Syrians, mostly civilians, and 2,500 to 6,000 French soldiers.

 He became a Grand Officer of the Legion of Honour in November 1914 and was awarded a Grand Cross of the same Order in January 1916.
 He was given the Médaille militaire in September 1917.
 Serbia awarded him Order of Karađorđe's Star with swords and Order of the White Eagle.

 He died on 23 March 1929 in Paris, a few days after Marshal Foch.
 Two mountain peaks in the Canadian Rockies were named in their honor, Mount Sarrail and Mount Foch stand side by side.

-Clayton describes Sarrail as "a competent if not outstanding general".